AwesomeStickz/dd-cache-proxy/README.md

 );
 ```

-Make sure to include the correct `client.transformers.desiredProperties` somewhere in your code.
+**Important Note:** Make sure to include the correct `client.transformers.desiredProperties` somewhere in your code, this must include at least **all** the properties from `client.cache.options.desiredProps`.
 ## Get guild from cache:

 ```js